 Friends of the Earth Scotland is committed to protecting your privacy, including online, and in the transparent use of any information you give us.
-This page sets out what information we may hold about you if you provide it, and how that data will be used.
+This page sets out what information we may hold about you and how that data will be used.
 No information will be shared more widely than is set out below unless it is required by law.

 We are registered with the Information Commissioner’s Data Protection Register no. Z8870853